 Inserting Subtemplates into Templates

-You can use the include directive to insert another template inside of your template.
-This is often used when you have a template that presents information you want to reuse many times.
-For example, you might create a template that is used as a header for all communication you send out.
-This might include your company logo and contact information.
+You can use the include directive to add another template inside of your template.
+This is useful when you have information you want to use in many templates.
+For example, you might make a template as a header for all your communication.
+The header may include your company logo and contact information.
 The include directive can reference template files by URL or File Cabinet ID.

-For example, to insert a template in the NetSuite File Cabinet with the internal ID of 123, you could use:
+For example, to add a template in the NetSuite File Cabinet with the internal ID of 123, you could use:

 <#include "123">